The Top 71 Container Garden Ideas – Landscaping and Design

 Placing containers solely on the floor will mean quickly running out of space.
 Instead, use shelves, windowsills, and furniture to expand your container garden design.
 Macrame and hanging basket planters are a couple of other great ways to fit as many plants into your home as possible.

 If you’re not a big fan of plain terra cotta pots, invest in planter covers that match the rest of your home decor.
-You can also mix-and-match containers of varying sizes, shapes, and colors for a boho-inspired aesthetic.
+You can also mix and match containers of varying sizes, shapes, and colors for a boho-inspired aesthetic.

-7. Patio Container Garden Ideas
+7. Patio Container Garden Inspiration

 If your patio serves as an outdoor living or dining room, arrange your potted plant collection just like you would indoors.
 Use large containers to fill out corners and frame furniture pieces.
 Place an echeveria or similar succulent in a small clay pot on your small patio table as a centerpiece.